ajinkxa/ajinkxa.github.io/index.md

 ## About Me

 Hi!
 I am a data scientist located in Ames, IA.
 I hold expertise in building state-of-the-art machine learning models & executing scalable cloud solutions.
-During my past stints as a data scientist, I helped a healthcare company achieve $9.2 million in increased investment returns, an agricultural company save 5% of global crop loss and contributed to open source projects helping physicians in diagnosing aggressiveness of cancer.
+During my past stints as a data scientist, I helped a healthcare company achieve $9.2 million in increased investment returns, an agricultural company save 5% of global crop loss and contributed to open source projects helping physicians diagnose the aggressiveness of cancer.

 My eye always goes to the outcome.
 I specialize in understanding the business value of data and leveraging it to open up avenues.
 Take a look at all my latest work to understand in more detail about what I do.